-In this case, the HR Administrator needs to manually change back the pay component related to the basic pay, and possibly add missing recurring payments such that the correct compensation information for the employee is obtained back again.
+In this case, the HR Administrator needs to manually change back or re-enter the pay component related to the basic pay, and possibly add missing recurring payments such that the correct compensation information for the employee is obtained back again.
 For this, the HR Administrator can proceed as follows:

 Log on to Employee Central as an HR Administrator.